-I like nothing more than showing people around and I eagerly await new additions to the town – whether that’s new adventure activities, travel initiatives and excursions that show an alternative side to the town aside from the incredible Angkor Wat temple complex and the infamous Pub Street, alongside the growth of amazing charity and community projects which aid this still troubled country.
+Siem Reap likes to surprise visitors with its growth.
+Whether that’s new adventure activities, travel initiatives and excursions that show an alternative side to the town aside from the incredible Angkor Wat temple complex and the infamous Pub Street, alongside the growth of amazing grassroots charity and community projects which aid this still troubled country.

 Phare, the Cambodian Circus, is an offshoot project of Phare Ponleu Selpak (Association), which translates into “Brightness of the Arts” in English.
-PPS Association is a Cambodian non-profit, non-governmental association founded in 1994 by eight young Cambodian ex-refugee artists in the area of Anchanh Village, Ochar Commune, Battambang Province.
+PPS Association is a Cambodian non-profit, non-governmental association founded in 1994 by nine young Cambodian ex-refugee artists in the area of Anchanh Village, Ochar Commune, Battambang Province, after the fall of the brutal Khmer Rouge regime.

-It serves as a facility to help vulnerable children, young adults and their families, build the careers of Cambodian Artists, to revive Cambodian art scenes, to make worldwide arts connections with Cambodia and to contribute to the artistic, educational and social programs of PPS Association (watch the video below for further insight).
+Following their own experience with an art teacher who helped them in the refugee camp, they wanted to give back and open an art school in Battambang that would provide free education.
+Today, the Siem Reap circus project serves as a facility to help vulnerable children, young adults and their families with outreach programmes and build the careers of Cambodian Artists.
+It further helps to revive the Cambodian art scenes, make worldwide arts connections with Cambodia and contribute to the wider artistic, educational and social programs of the PPS Association.

-Which means when you visit the circus in town, you are doing more than paying to be entertained.
-Your money is benefiting a growing arts scene in Cambodia.
-Your money is benefiting talented people who wouldn’t otherwise have had the opportunity, income, or training access in which to develop and showcase their skills.
+This means when you visit the circus in town, you are doing more than paying to be entertained.
+Your money is benefiting a growing arts scene in Cambodia and supporting a long-term, sustainable business model.
+In purchasing a ticket, the funds are benefiting talented people who wouldn’t otherwise have had the opportunity, income or access to training access in which to develop and showcase their skills.
+In turn, it gives the community access to meaningful employment, creating financial stability and self-sufficiency.

-Look out for the huge red tent on Comaille Road behind the Angkor National Museum – for now it is a permanent fixture and a sign of bigger things to come for these very talented performers, and for a project bringing the arts to life in a country whose arts scene is not normally known outside of it’s ancient and traditional Apsara dancing.
-It’s money well spent.
+Look out for the huge red tent on Comaille Road behind the Angkor National Museum – for now, it is a permanent fixture and a sign of bigger things to come for these very talented performers, and for a project bringing the arts to life in a country whose arts and entertainment scene is not normally known outside of it’s ancient and traditional Apsara dancing.

 For further details of the Phare Cambodian Circus, visit the website here.